Motivating Employees without Just Raising their Salary

 Managers are the biggest driver of employee engagement or disengagement.
-That is because they are typically most involved in whether or not an employee feels like he or she has autonomy, mastery and purpose within a company.
+That is because they are typically most involved in whether or not an employee feels like he or she has autonomy, mastery, and purpose within a company.

-Look for leadership development programs that encourage leaders to actively develop of employees, help employees achieve growth and mastery, providing autonomy supported by performance coaching, and create an environment of open communication that
+Look for leadership development programs that encourage leaders to actively develop employees, help employees achieve growth and mastery, providing autonomy supported by performance coaching, and create an environment of open communication that

 Learn about Leadership Choice’s open enrollment virtual leadership program for helping leaders master 5 essential leadership skills to help create an effective, engaged, and highly motivated employee environment.

 Patrick effectively coaches leaders at all levels and across a number of industries with a pragmatic, consultative approach.
 Previously, he was vice president with Right Management and held other senior OD and development positions in manufacturing and the professional services Industries.
 He holds an M.S. in Industrial/Organizational Psychology from Lamar University.